vida-place/open-earth-data/tutorials/duckdb_tutorial.md

 ## Setting up DuckDB

-Kickstarting this tutorial entails setting up DuckDB.
+Kickstarting this tutorial entails setting up DuckDB v0.9.2.
 Given our use of Python, a simple pip installation command will suffice:

 ```python
 pip install duckdb